mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 1. **Data Ingestion & Processing**
     - reading data from transactional data stores, file, RT streams, etc... all get loaded into data lake or DW
-    - typically performs ETL or ELT so that landed data is optimized for analytical queries
+    - typically performs ETL or ELT so that landed data is optimized for analytical queries (cleaned, filtered, agg, transformed...)
     - large scale data ingestion best done using pipelines created through Azure Data Factory or Synapse Analytics
     - one or more activities that operate on data reading from input through combinations, manipulations etc... to create final output
     - pipeline activities can use built-in or use *linked services* to load and process data - so you can use right tech for each step fo the workflow: